ion-channel/anion/lib/teams/docs.md

   - `acceptInvite`

-    - description: a new user has been invited to create an account, and they should have recieved an email with a link.
-The token on that link will confirm their account so they can login
+    - description: a new user has been invited to create an account, and they should have received an email with a link.
+The token on that link will confirm their account, so they can log in
     - parameter: object
       - id
         - type: string